 \subsection{Prioritize Boundary-Adjacent Unlabeled Data}

 Achieving high robustness with restricted data resources remains challenging, as it involves striking a balance between data significance, optimizing the use of unlabeled data, and tackling constraints imposed by model capacity.
-Inspired by prior literature~\cite{zhang2020geometry, hua2021bullettrain} that emphasizes the unbalanced data importance for vanilla adversarial training (see Appendix \ref{append:related work} for more discussions), we hypothesize that not all unlabeled data contribute equally to the robustness enhancement for SSAT.
-In particular, we propose to identify or generate a small set of \textit{vulnerable yet valuable} unlabeled data points, which are close to the model's decision boundary.
+Inspired by prior literature~\cite{zhang2020geometry, hua2021bullettrain} that emphasizes the unbalanced data importance for adversarial training, we hypothesize that not all unlabeled data contribute equally to the robustness enhancement for SSAT.
+In particular, we propose identifying or generating a small set of \textit{vulnerable yet valuable} unlabeled data points that are close to the model's decision boundary.
 Consequently, such boundary-adjacent data points are highly susceptible to label changes under small input perturbations and are inherently difficult for the model to classify.
-Thus, improving their classification can yield more robustness enhancement to adversarial inputs.
-We expect the decision boundary of the intermediate model $f_{\hat\theta}$ to act as an effective proxy function for locating difficult-to-classify data points.
-Since the intermediate model is usually trained with strong standard accuracy, it is expected to preserve class semantics and provide a solid foundation for identifying these critical points.
-By focusing more on these critical boundary points with respect to the intermediate model, the final model can be trained more efficiently using SSAT algorithms while upholding robust accuracies.
+Thus, improving their classification can yield enhanced robustness against adversarial inputs.
+We expect the decision boundary of the intermediate model $f_{\hat\theta}$ to provide a meaningful proxy for locating difficult-to-classify data points.
+Since $f_{\hat\theta}$ is usually trained with strong standard accuracy, it is expected to preserve class semantics and provide useful information for identifying these critical points.
+By focusing more on these critical boundary points, the final model can be trained more efficiently using SSAT algorithms while upholding robust accuracies.

 While a plausible approach is to select a set of unlabeled data based on how much their label predictions change under adversarial perturbations returned by PGD attacks, it is computationally expensive, undermining the efficiency gains we aim for.
 In particular, such a PGD-based method entails iterative optimization processes to pinpoint boundary points, making them impractical for large-scale unlabeled datasets.
 Therefore, we seek better alternatives to effectively identify boundary data points without incurring high computational overhead.